nuvention-web/nuwebbootcamp1/docs/step-by-step.md

 # Setting up the tutorial
 The tutorial requires node.js, npm, the angular cli, and git.
 See the [Readme](readme.md) for more information on installing and verifying these components.
+## Using the command shell
+Unless otherwise specified, a command shell command should be executed in the directory where you git cloned the project.
+Usually this will be in Documents\GitHub\n
 # Switching Steps with npm run workshop
 You can switch to a completed step at anytime to see the answer and to get a completed repository by using the following npm command:
 ````
 npm run workshop
 ````

+To work through the tutorial, run the workshop script as above and select step 0.

 this will present a list of the steps.
 Note: choosing a step wipes out any local work on the repository.
 Steps are implemented using [git tags](https://git-scm.com/book/en/v2/Git-Basics-Tagging).

 # Recommended setup
-I recommend you open your each step at the begining with a good programmer's editor like [VS Code](https://code.visualstudio.com/).
+I recommend you open each step at the begining with a good programmer's editor like [VS Code](https://code.visualstudio.com/).
 Also start a command shell and keep the build running and automatically reloading on `http://localhost:4200` by typing the following at the command line:
 ````
 ng serve
 ````